11 Tips for Tracking Bass to Improve Your Recordings

 In general, playing with a pick sounds much brighter with a sharper attack, while fingers produce a more rounded tone with a gentler attack.
 They both have their uses.

-You could plug your bass in directly into the input through a DI box, or mic up a bass amp in a live room, or get the line out from a bass amp into the console, or use a combination of all these techniques.
+You could plug your bass directly into the input through a di box, or mic up a bass amp in a live room, or get the line out from a bass amp into the console, or use a combination of all these techniques.
 They each have their advantages.

 Going direct via a DI box gives you the most flexibility in post-production.
 It gives you the raw uncolored sound of your bass which can then be processed.